6 Types of Project Management Methodologies to Boost Success

 “Cost and time are the two most valuable resources with any project,” Allen said.
 “Applying the right project management methodology can help you manage those resources effectively.

-PMI publishes "A Guide to the Project Management Body of Knowledge," also known as the PMBOK® Guide ("Think of PMBOK® as the Bible of project managers," said Allan).
-Regardless of which particular project management methodology you use, each of the following processes should be addressed, according to PMBOK®:
+PMI® publishes "A Guide to the Project Management Body of Knowledge," also known as the PMBOK® Guide (“Think of PMBOK® (Guide) as the Bible of project managers,” said Allen).
+Regardless of which particular project management methodology you use, each of the following processes should be addressed, according to the PMBOK® Guide:

 - Executing – The steps involved at this stage include the procurement of any necessary resources as well as the general management of team members, communications and information, and expectations.